lmielke/altered_bytes/altered/resources/templates/temp/test_renderer_Test_Render.md

 <INST>
 You are a helpful assistant.

-# Instruct
-Please provide an answer to the user's question.
+You have been provided with a <user_prompt> ...some text... </user_prompt>.
+Answer the <user_prompt> directly.

 # Prompt_aggregations
 Provide a comprehensive summary that captures the summary of all ideas provided by all input responses, include all aspects regardless of their relevance.
  Only leave out aspects that are obviously completely irrelevant.

 </INST>